Skip to main content

 At this point, Kubernetes offers to extend support as the market’s leading container orchestration tool.
 These containerized workloads can be applications or componentized into microservices (hosted by containers), API servers, storage units, and backend entities.

-Managing them at scale, along with timely updating of stacks in line with policy changes and at the pace of innovation, may be an arduous task without the support of all-around expertise.
+Managing them at scale, along with timely updates to stacks in line with policy changes and the pace of innovation, may be an arduous task without the support of all around expertise.
 That comes as Kubernetes as a Service (KaaS) is a holistic approach to managing containerized workloads.

 Useful link: Kubernetes Adoption: The Prime Drivers and Challenges